35percent/11tystarter/src/posts/test.md

 [^18] BNPP Paribas Canada Water Masterplan: Review of Viability and Afforable Housing Overview, Dec 2018, 18/AP/1604.
 One advantage of BL's preferred strategy for Southwark in 2018 would have been that 100% of any surplus would have gone towards additional affordable housing.
 This became 60% in the eventual planning permission and remains 60% in the amended permission, with 40% going to BL.

 [^19] [Southwark Plan 2022](<https://www.southwark.gov.uk/sites/default/files/2024-09/Southwark Plan 2022 reduced 1.pdf>), Strategic targets, Providing quality social rented and intermediate homes, bullet 3.
+[London Plan 2021](https://www.london.gov.uk/programmes-strategies/planning/london-plan/the-london-plan-2021-online/chapter-4-housing) Policy H4 Delivering affordable housing.

 [^20] The Base Viability Assessment that is appended to the draft s106 agreement, with c9% affordable housing, gives a profit of£445.37m, measured as 7.47% GDV or 7.56% IRR.
 A BNPP assessment gives profits of £1.061bn (16.14% GDV; 11.13% IRR), for a scheme with c3% affordable housing and £1.062bn (16.17%;11.17%IRR) for one with c6% affordable housing.